 And one final thing, on a more esoteric level: Be what you want.
 Don’t ask for it.
 Don’t hope for it.
 Don’t wait for it.
 Be it now.
 Being a “writer” is not something that happens when you sell your first book or land on a bestseller list.
 It’s a state of mind.
 It’s who you are.
 If you’re a writer, you know it.
 You feel it in your soul.
 So get out there and be it!
 When someone asks you what you do, say, “I’m a writer!”
 Not, “I work in sales but I’m trying to be a writer.”
 You are a writer now!
 I don’t care if you don’t have the check to prove it.
 Be it first.
 The money will follow.

 A: Well, there’s certainly no short answer here.
 I’ve learned a lot since I first started trying to get published.
-In fact, I’ve put all my knowledge into this comprehensive downloadable workshop called The Complete Guide to Getting Published (An author-to-author guide to selling your novel to a major publisher) Learn more about it (and my other online courses) here!
+In fact, I’ve put all my knowledge into a comprehensive eBook called The Complete Guide to Getting Published (An author-to-author guide to selling your novel to a major publisher) Learn more about it (and my other online courses) here!

 Although there is no one, sure route to getting published, there is one, much-more-traveled route and that’s working with an agent.
 It’s how I sold my first manuscript to St. Martin’s Press and it’s how every single one of my author friends found their publishing success as well.
 So I would definitely recommend finding an agent first.
 And here’s why: Agents serve as the “filters” of the publishing industry.
 They read everything and filter out the stuff they think will sell so editors don’t have to.
 So when an editor receives a submission directly from an agent, as opposed to from an author, they know that agent spent many hours sifting through submissions before they found something that they thought was really good.
 And this makes the editor much more excited and eager to read it.